paetinspier/Maven-Abodo-Feed/README.md

 ## Additional Information

 This application was developed as part of Maven AI's assessment process.
-It demonstrates skills in Rails development, data processing, and Docker containerization.
+It demonstrates skills in Rails development, data processing, Docker containerization, Tailwind CSS integration, and test-driven development.